apache/apisix-ingress-controller/docs/en/latest/practices/proxy-grpc-service.md

 ## Prerequisites

 * Prepare an available Kubernetes cluster in your workstation, we recommend you to use [KIND](https://kind.sigs.k8s.io/docs/user/quick-start/) to create a local Kubernetes cluster.
-* Install Apache APISIX in Kubernetes by [Helm Chart](https://github.com/apache/apisix-helm-chart).
+* Install [Apache APISIX](https://github.com/apache/apisix) in Kubernetes by [Helm Chart](https://github.com/apache/apisix-helm-chart).
 * Install [apisix-ingress-controller](https://github.com/apache/apisix-ingress-controller/blob/master/install.md).

 Please note that in this practice, all components will be installed in the `ingress-apisix` namespace.
-If your Kubernetes cluster does not have an ingress-apisix namespace, please create it first.
+If your Kubernetes cluster does not have such namespace, please create it first.

 ```bash
 kubectl create ns ingress-apisix